‘Bachelor In Paradise’ Star Demi Burnett Continues To Be Slammed On Insta For On-Air Romance With Kristian

 “Your girl coming to the show totally ruined what bachelor in paradise stands for.
 She is not from Bachelor nation!!” they exclaimed.

-Another fan criticized Burnett’s choice to head to Paradise.
+Another fan criticized Burnett’s choice to head to paradise.

 “You should have not come to paradise if you had a parter/gf/soulmate/etc,” they commented.

-The idea that cast members shouldn’t have boyfriends or girlfriends before heading on Bachelor franchise shows is nothing new.
+The idea that cast members shouldn’t have boyfriends or girlfriends before heading to the Bachelor franchise shows is nothing new.
 In the past, when a cast mate has been ousted for having a prior relationship, they’re usually bashed, and their intentions scrutinized.

 “Seems she was hired for drama position on both shows.
 She should go home with her gf,” commented an Instagram user.